root-project/root/README/ReleaseNotes/v608/index.md

 ## TTree Libraries

+* TChains can now be histogrammed without any C++ code, using the command line too rootdrawtree.
+It is based on the new class TSimpleAnalysis.
 * Do not automatically setup read cache during TTree::Fill().
 This fixes [ROOT-8031].
 * Make sure the option "PARA" in TTRe::Draw is used with at least tow variables [ROOT-8196].
 * The with `goff` option one can use as many variables as needed.
 There no more